Poche Centre for Indigenous Health

 Healthy Minds, Healthy Lives has three key focus areas:

-Fully funded by UWA, Bilya Marlee is the visible embodiment of UWA’s strategic vision, celebrates Aboriginal Culture and provides culturally designed facilities and spaces for Indigenous staff, students and communities.
-The building and landscape was designed and positioned with the guidance of Whadjuk Noongar Elder Dr Richard Walley OAM, who is the Senior Cultural Advisor at UWA.
+Fully funded by UWA, Bilya Marlee is the visible embodiment of UWA’s strategic vision, celebrates Aboriginal culture and provides culturally designed facilities and spaces for Indigenous staff, students and communities.
+The building and landscape were designed and positioned with the guidance of Whadjuk Noongar Elder Dr Richard Walley OAM, Senior Cultural Advisor at UWA.

-The design recognises the cultural significance of the site, the stories of the Whadjuk Noongar people, the local flora, fauna and the relationship with the river (Derbal Yerrigan).
-The gardens are insired by the Noongar six seasons, Birak, Bunuru, Djeran, Makuru, Djilba and Kambarang, with trees and plants selected to ensure year round coverage and vibrancy.
-The circular seating and grassed area at the front is a place to relax, and to gather for stories, learning and ceremony.
-It includes a ‘fire pit’ which has already been used for smoking ceremonies.
+The design recognises the cultural significance of the site, the stories of the Whadjuk Noongar people, the local flora, fauna and relationship with the Swan River (Derbal Yerrigan).
+The gardens are inspired by the Noongar six seasons – Birak, Bunuru, Djeran, Makuru, Djilba and Kambarang – with trees and plants selected to ensure year-round coverage and vibrancy.
+The circular seating and grassed area at the front is a place to relax and gather for stories, learning and ceremony.
+It includes a ‘fire pit’ which is used for smoking ceremonies.

-The colours of the Swan River (Derbal Yerrigan) from the bases of the colour palette and the Black Marlee (Swan) was an important reference for the internal colour scheme.
-This also provided a subject for Danjoo Kaartdijin (Learning Together), by Noongar artisit Sharyn Egan.
-The building design was inspired by the swan’s nest, a place of fertility, birth, parenting and teaching that offered a safe haven until and individual was ready to go out and create their own nest.
+The colours of the Swan River (Derbal Yerrigan), from the bases of the colour palette and the black marlee (swan), were an important reference for the building’s internal colour scheme.
+This also provided a subject for Danjoo Kaartdijin (Learning Together), by Noongar artist Sharyn Egan.
+The building design was inspired by the swan’s nest, a place of fertility, birth, parenting and teaching that offered a safe haven until a swan was ready to go out and create their own nest.

 Get in touch